Backup and recovery concepts

 It is good practice to keep one month of checkpoint and journal files available.

-Do NOT use your operating system backup utilities to back up the db.* files because such utilities often lock files and interfere with Helix Server operations and performance.
+Do NOT use your operating system backup utilities to back up the db.* files because such utilities often lock files and interfere with Helix Core Server operations and performance.

 Anti-virus software